MVP Testing

 - Over-engineer for scale

-- Optimize prematurely
+- Optimise prematurely

-- Rails/Django: Full-featured, fast to build
+- Rails / Django: full-featured, fast to build

-- Next.js: Modern, good for SaaS
+- Next.js: modern, good for SaaS

 - Laravel: PHP, mature ecosystem

-- Firebase + React: Minimal backend
+- Firebase + React: minimal backend

 Managed services to use:

-- Vercel/Netlify (hosting)
+- Vercel / Netlify (hosting)

-- Supabase/Firebase (database + auth)
+- Supabase / Firebase (database + auth)

 - Stripe (payments)